TimothyStiles/tim-template/README.md

-# thing
+# tim
-A Leiningen template for generating thing projects.
+A Leiningen template for generating tim projects.

 ## Usage
 From Leiningen 2.0 onwards run <code>lein new thing cool-project-name</code>